 Swaddling can help relieve the baby from Moro reflex stress until they’re old enough to start rolling over when swaddling is no longer recommended.
 After that, their Moro reflex should start to reduce and parents can apply other ways to keep baby warm without a swaddle.

 After 3 months of age, another key sign that your baby is sleep-ready is the 6kg (13lbs) weight goal.
 Once they reach this weight, many experts say that they can sleep through 7 or 8 hours of the night with no problems.

-This is a tricky one because if your baby is a heavy one from day one and reach the “weight goal,” their weight may not be a good indication, so make sure to adjust your expectations accordingly.
+This is a tricky one because if your baby is a heavy one from day one and reaches the “weight goal,” their weight may not be a good indication, so make sure to adjust your expectations accordingly.

 4. Fewer Night Feedings

 This, of all the signs, might be the most difficult to actually put into action both for the mom and the baby.
 It takes away not only the middle of the night wake-ups but also some bonding time.